philbenz/prototype-zoo/README.md

 - `removeAnimal`: ONLY if the zoo is open, removes an animal from `animals`.

 # Submission
-When you're done, copy the URL to your forked repository and paste it into the LMS (learning management system).
+When you're done, copy the URL of your forked repository and paste it into the LMS (learning management system).